Pneumonia Detection on Chest X-ray using Radiomic Features and Contrastive Learning: Proposed Method

 \textbf{Contrastive training}.
 The model is given two inputs, $x_u$ and $x_v$. $x_u$ is the original chest X-rays without a corresponding paired bounding box. $x_v$ is the original chest X-rays with an additional paired bounding box.
 For normal chest X-rays, we take the whole image as a bounding box.

-For $x_u$, we utilize the pre-trained attention-based CNN models, Residual Attention Network (ResNetAttention) \cite{wang2017residual} pre-trained on CIFAR-10 \cite{krizhevsky2009learning}, as the backbone of the network.
+For $x_u$, we utilize the pre-trained attention-based CNN models, Residual Attention Network (ResNet-18Attention) \cite{wang2017residual} pre-trained on CIFAR-10 \cite{krizhevsky2009learning}, as the backbone of the network.
 We replace the last fully-connected layer with a multilayer perceptron (MLP) to generate a 128-dimensional image features vector $u$.
-For $x_v$, we apply the PyRadiomics\footnote{\url{https://pyradiomics.readthedocs.io/en/latest/}} to extract 102-dimensional quantitative features.
+For $x_v$, we apply the PyRadiomics\footnote{\url{https://pyradiomics.readthedocs.io/en/latest/}} to extract 102-dimensional quantitative features, and \cite{van2017computational} showed the details of these quantitative features and extraction process.
 We then use an MLP to map the features to a 128-dimensional radiomics feature $v$.

 At each epoch of training, we sample a mini-batch of $N$ input pairs $(X_u, X_v)$ from the training data, and calculate their image features and radiomics features pairs $(U, V)$.
 We use $(u_i, v_i)$ to denote the $i$th pair.
 The training loss function will be divided into two parts.
 The first part is a contrastive image-to-radiomics loss: